qiime2/docs/source/tutorials/sample-classifier.rst

    qiime sample-classifier predict-classification \
      --i-table moving-pictures-table.qza \
      --i-sample-estimator moving-pictures-classifier/sample_estimator.qza \
-     --o-predictions moving-pictures-classifier/new_predictions.qza
+     --o-predictions moving-pictures-classifier/new_predictions.qza \
+     --o-probabilities moving-pictures-classifier/new_probabilities.qza

-We can view these ``new_predictions.qza`` using ``metadata tabulate``, as described above... or if these aren't actually "unknown" samples we can re-test model accuracy using this new batch of samples:
+We can view these ``new_predictions.qza`` (and ``new_probabilities.qza``) using ``metadata tabulate``, as described above... or if these aren't actually "unknown" samples we can re-test model accuracy using this new batch of samples:

 .. command-block::

    qiime sample-classifier confusion-matrix \
      --i-predictions moving-pictures-classifier/new_predictions.qza \
+     --i-probabilities moving-pictures-classifier/new_probabilities.qza \
      --m-truth-file moving-pictures-sample-metadata.tsv \
      --m-truth-column body-site \
      --o-visualization moving-pictures-classifier/new_confusion_matrix.qzv